Earth Angel: Cover versions and in popular culture

 "Earth Angel" repeatedly has been covered in popular culture.
 As was a common occurrence at the time, there were a number of cover versions released upon the record's immediate success.
 Many white artists covered the song, including Gloria Mann, Pat O'Day, and Les Baxter.
 The most notable of these was performed by a vocal group from Canada named the Crew-Cuts, signed to Mercury Records.
 Their version peaked at number three on the pop charts, higher than the original.
 Their version also reached British charts, a feat the original was unable to achieve.
-Elvis Presley recorded an informal cover during an army stint in Goethestrasse, Germany.
+Elvis Presley recorded an informal cover during an army stint in Bad Nauheim, Germany.
 "The Flying Saucer" (1956), widely considered one of the early mashup songs, sampled the song without permission.
 Other cover versions include those by The Southlanders, Johnny Tillotson, the Cleftones, the Vogues, New Edition, the Temptations, Joan Baez, Bella Morte, Johnny Preston, Neil Sedaka, and Death Cab for Cutie.

 In Sri Lanka, the popular FM radio channel Shree FM made a cover version titled "Yanna oba yanna", sung by Samitha Mudunkotuwa in the early 2000s.
 American rock band the Wallies released a version in 2013.
 Australian group Human Nature covered the song on their 2014 album Jukebox.

 In addition to cover versions, the song has been employed in various film and television soundtracks.
 The 1991 film Earth Angel was named after the song.
 The song has been used in the television series Happy Days.
 It was featured prominently in the film Back to the Future (performed by Harry Waters Jr. as Marvin Berry & the Starlighters) as well as Superman III and The Karate Kid Part II.
 It is used in the jukebox musical Jersey Boys and also briefly in the film version.
 The 3rd act of the Family Guy episode "Meet the Quagmires" has Brian playing guitar and the rest of the band performing the song, which Lois really enjoys stating "Oh, I love this song".
 After the song ends, the dancers all applaud the band.